Chirkunda: Infrastructure

 Chirkunda has an area of 13 km^{2}.
 It is 45 km from the district headquarteres Dhanbad.
 There is a railway station at Kumardubi 10 km away.
 Buses are available in the town.
 It has 19 km roads and open drains.
 The two major sources of protected water supply are tap water from treated sources and uncovered wells.
 There are 8,028 domestic electric connections and 180 road light points.
 Amongst the medical facilities it has a hospital with 8 beds and 12 medicine shops.
 Amongst the educational facilities, it has 9 primary schools, 6 middle schools, 9 secondary schools, 3 senior secondary schools and 2 general degree colleges.
 Amongst the recreational facilities, it has 1 cinema theatre and 1 auditorium/ community hall.
 It had the branches of 5 nationalised banks and 1 non-agricultural credit society.
 It is a centre of the fire bricks industry and hard coke production.

 Education

 SHMS Inter Mahavidyalaya was established at Kumardubi in 1979.
 It is a private co-educational institution.

-SCPRP Inter Womens College is located at Nehru Road, Taldanga, Chirkunda.
+SCPRP Inter Women's College is located at Nehru Road, Taldanga, Chirkunda.

 BSK College, Maithon, established in 1966, is a Constituent Unit of Vinoba Bhave University, Hazaribagh.
 It is located on the main road.